USS McCain flap prompts acting defense chief Shanahan to have aide 'look into' matter

 Photos reviewed by the news outlet reportedly showed that a tarp was placed over the ship's name before Trump's arrival.
 But Navy Cmdr.
 Clay Doss, spokesman for the Navy's 7th Fleet, said in a statement that the photo of the tarp "is from Friday and it was taken down on Saturday."

 "Paint barge was also removed ahead of the visit," Doss added.
-"All ships remained in normal configuration during the President's visit.
+"All ships remained in normal configuration during the President's visit."

 MEGHAN MCCAIN BASHES 'CHILD' TRUMP AFTER REPORT WH WANTED USS MCCAIN MOVED; PRESIDENT SAYS HE WAS UNAWARE